-Stenness is united with Orphir where services will continue as usual at 10.45am.
-The future for the Stenness Kirk building is yet to be decided.
+Stenness is united with Orphir where services will continue as usual at 11.15am.

 Much of the Parish of Stenness lies within the World Heritage Site known as The Heart of Neolithic Orkney of which two of the best known monuments are the Ring of Brogar and the Tomb of Maes Howe.
 Thus the Parish can trace its history of human habitation back for at least 5,000 years.
 Visitors flock to see these and other monuments including the Stones of Stenness and the Neolithic village of Barnhouse.
 Jo Ben who visited in 1529 described the last battle to take place on Orkney when the Orcadians defeated the invaders from Caithness at Summerdale.
 "The men of Caithness were overwhelmed and killed so that not even one survived".